5.26 Joint Protocol between Health Services & Schools in respect of the management of pupil absence from school when medical reasons are cited

 5. Funding

 General Practices may claim following the completion of reports through the collaborative arrangements.
-This is done via the CCG in the same way as claims for similar work such as medicals for potential foster carers and is monitored by the CCG.
+This is done via the ICB in the same way as claims for similar work such as medicals for potential foster carers and is monitored by the ICB.

 6. Conclusion